ravenusmc/statues/readme.md

 2. Graphs have a drill down that all the user to get more data.
 3. Users can comment on individual graphs.
 4. Sentiment is tracked and graphed for what every single person says.
+5. A user may drill down on the sentiment graph to see who wrote what was posted, date, sentiment and what was actually written.

 # Getting started
 ### Installing